NetSepio/astro/README.md

 ## Requirements

-- **License Fee:** A Node License NFT is required to run a Nexus Node
+- **License Fee:** A Node License NFT is required to run a Astro Node
 - **Staking Requirement:** Currently $0 USD (subject to change based on demand & supply)
 - **Revenue Model:** Earn rewards for both:
   - Enabling encrypted, censorship-resistant VPN